maroskukan/linux-cookbook/README.md

 # Find all files with size larger then 10M and print their size
 find /boot -size +10000k -type f -exec du -h {} \;

+# Find all files that belong to user which does not exist
+# add -delete to also cleanup these files
+find /home /var -nouser
 ```

 ### Archiving and Compressing